emscripten-core/emscripten-fastcomp/docs/PNaClLangRef.rst

 `LLVM LangRef: Volatile Memory Accesses <LangRef.html#volatile>`_

 PNaCl bitcode does not support volatile memory accesses.
+The ``volatile`` attribute on loads and stores is not supported.

 .. note::